-Weng Kong Loh of Campus Crusade for Christ in Japan recently orchestrated the design of a Manga comic book, called The Search, which would describe the Four Spiritual Laws first created by Cru’s co-founder, Bill Bright.
+Weng Kong Loh of Cru in Japan recently orchestrated the design of a Manga comic book, called The Search, which would describe the Four Spiritual Laws first created by Cru’s co-founder, Bill Bright.
 “There are so many manga in Japan but few good evangelistic or Christian manga,” says Weng Kong.
 Though he met with resistance, Weng Kong dedicated himself to speaking the gospel in a language that resonates with young people.

 Derrick Whitmore, Executive Director of Shattered Studios, is another pioneer in packaging the gospel for today’s youth.
 When asked why this was important, he was excited to respond.
 “We serve a Christ who loved us enough to leave Heaven, to meet us where we are.
 Do we love this generation enough to leave our pews and communicate through their culture, passions and shared experience?”